The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Andrea is the Chief Ranger of the Starlight Mountains Sunset Valley region.
 Effectively Ernest's supervisor, she is one of the few locals sympathetic to his situation.Known for her achievements in rock climbing and mountaineering on local peaks, Andrea is well-respected in Sunset Valley for her management of the park throughout her established career.
 She has knowledge of much of the park's history, hazards, and protocols, and is always willing to offer advice, guidance, and information.

-Reggie is a local resident of Sunset Valley who enjoys hiking, camping, and bushcraft, especially when he gets to do these things with his friends Gina and Bert.Due to his fondness for outdoor activities and his desire to keep the area the same as it has always been for locals, Reggie sees the policies of the park as out-of-touch government interference.
+Reggie is a local resident of Sunset Valley who enjoys hiking, camping, and bushcraft, especially when he gets to do these things with his friends Gina and Bert.Due to his fondness for outdoor activities and his desire to keep the area the same as it has always been for locals, Reggie sees the policies of the park as out-of-touch interference.
 With the disappearance of Willow and many subsequent rule changes, he sees Ernest as the focal point of many of these problems and makes no effort to hide his opinions.

 Gina Lepo